The syzygies of some thickenings of determinantal varieties: Introduction

 Taking dimensions of representations ($\dim(\Sym^r\bb{C}^2)=r+1$, $\dim(S_{r,1}\bb{C}^2)=r$, $\dim(S_{r,r}\bb{C}^2)=1$), we get the usual Betti table, which can be verified for instance using Macaulay2 \cite{M2}:

 \end{example}

+An immediate corollary of Theorem~\ref{thm:main} is a uniform boundedness result for the syzygies of the ideals $I_{a\times b}$: it is easy to see that for fixed $i$, the coefficient of $w^i z^j$ in $B_{a\times b}(z,w)$ is zero when $j$ is large enough, independent on the size $m\times n$ of our matrices.
+This is translated in \cite{nagpal-sam-snowden} into the fact that over the bivariate twisted commutative algebra $\mc{S}=\Sym(\bb{C}^{\infty}\oo\bb{C}^{\infty})$, the syzygy modules $\Tor_i^{\mc{S}}(I_{a\times b},\bb{C})$ have finite length, which is then used to derive a similar conclusion for the syzygy modules of any finitely generated $\mc{S}$-module.
+In the slightly different setup of $\Delta$-modules, a similar boundedness result for the syzygies of Segre embeddings \cite[Prop.~5.1]{snowden} has been used by Snowden to prove more refined finiteness properties for the said syzygies.

-The proof of our main result is based on the following two ingredients: \begin{itemize} \item Joint work of the second author with Akin \cites{akin-weyman1,akin-weyman2}: they introduce and study in the context of $\mf{gl}(m|n)$-modules a family of linear complexes $X^{r\times s}_{\bullet}$, whose homology consists entirely of direct sums of ideals $I_{(r+q)\times (s+q)}$.
-The polynomials $h_{r\times s}(z,w)$ introduced in (\ref{eq:defhrs}) precisely encode the terms of these linear complexes. \item The recent work of the authors on computing local cohomology with support in determinantal ideals: in \cite{raicu-weyman} we compute all the modules $\Ext_S^{\bullet}(I_{a\times b},S)$, together with their $\GL$-equivariant structure. \end{itemize}
+The proof of Theorem~\ref{thm:main} is based on the following two ingredients: \begin{itemize} \item Joint work of the second author with Akin \cites{akin-weyman1,akin-weyman2}: they introduce and study a family of linear complexes $X^{r\times s}_{\bullet}$, arising via the BGG correspondence from certain simple modules over the superalgebra $\gl(m|n)$.
+The homology of these linear complexes consists entirely of direct sums of ideals $I_{(r+q)\times (s+q)}$.
+The polynomials $h_{r\times s}(z,w)$ introduced in (\ref{eq:defhrs}) precisely encode the terms of these linear complexes, or equivalently they encode the characters of the corresponding simple $\gl(m|n)$-modules. \item The recent work of the authors on computing local cohomology with support in determinantal ideals: in \cite{raicu-weyman} we compute all the modules $\Ext_S^{\bullet}(I_{a\times b},S)$, together with their $\GL$-equivariant structure. \end{itemize}

 Based on these two ingredients, our strategy is as follows.
 We obtain a non-minimal resolution of $I_{a\times b}$ via an iterated mapping cone construction involving the linear complexes $X^{(a+q)\times(b+q)}$, $q\geq 0$.
 We then use the $\GL$-equivariance to conclude that whenever cancellations occur for some of the terms of an $X^{r\times s}$, they must in fact occur for all the terms of $X^{r\times s}$.
 This implies that the minimal resolution of $I_{a\times b}$ is also built out of copies of $X^{(a+q)\times(b+q)}$, and it remains to determine the number of such copies, as well as their homological shifts.
 This is done by dualizing the minimal resolution and using the $\GL$-equivariant description of $\Ext^{\bullet}_S(I_{a\times b},S)$.
 We elaborate on this argument in Section~\ref{sec:mainthm}, after we establish some notational conventions in Section~\ref{sec:prelim}, and collect some preliminary results on functoriality of syzygies, on the complexes $X^{r\times s}$, and on the computation of $\Ext$ modules.